 I have worked with other people in offices for over 20 years.
 Those who know me know that people are very important to me.
 But if I’m completely honest, there’s very little time for a more intensive social exchange in my daily work — even when looking at the whole week.
 So why put up with all the disadvantages of an office every day?
 That’s exactly the question we asked ourselves when we founded Frontastic almost two and a half years ago.

-We’re convinced that Remote Native is the easier way to work – in terms of communication.
-Because even if at least one employee works remotely, you have to change all your communication to avoid excluding that person.
+We’re convinced that remote native is the easier way to work — in terms of communication.
+Because even if at least 1 employee works remotely, you have to change all your communication to avoid excluding that person.

 It’s exactly this effect — extended to all communications — when some of the employees are sitting in the office and some in their home offices.

 If everyone works remotely, then these communication channels are the same for everyone.
 No one is excluded and everyone stays in the loop.

 Since everyone has more bandwidth available at home today than proportionally in the office, this technical requirement is easy to meet.
 Even when you’re on the move, you’ll be well connected via LTE almost everywhere.
 A notebook, a good webcam, and a headset complete the basic equipment for a remote setup.